Title

 Ratio:

-• The Court emphasized that a co-conspirator's testimony can suffice for conviction, even if uncorroborated, as long as it is sincere and detailed.
+• The doctrine that a co-conspirator's testimony, even if uncorroborated, can suffice for conviction if it is sincere and detailed, was applied.

 Jur is an AI-powered legal research platform in the Philippines for case digests, summaries, and jurisprudence.
 AI-generated content may contain inaccuracies; please verify independently.